jellyfin/jellyfin-tizen/README.md

 > You should get `jellyfin-tizen/www/` directory.

 > The `JELLYFIN_WEB_DIR` environment variable can be used to override the location of `jellyfin-web`.

+> Add `DISCARD_UNUSED_FONTS=1` environment variable to discard unused fonts and to reduce the size of the app.
+(Until Jellyfin Web 10.9)
+> Don't use it with Jellyfin Web 10.9+.
+Instead, use `USE_SYSTEM_FONTS=1` environment variable when building Jellyfin Web.

 If any changes are made to `jellyfin-web/dist/`, the `jellyfin-tizen/www/` directory will need to be rebuilt using the command above.